Many-body quantum teleportation via operator spreading in the traversable wormhole protocol: Experimental proposals

 \subsection{One-sided implementation of teleportation circuit}

 \FigureOneSided

-Turning towards our experimental proposals, we now introduce a one-sided implementation of the teleportation protocol, at infinite temperature (Fig.~\ref{fig:one-sided}).
-This circuit eliminates the need to prepare the highly entangled thermofield double state, at the cost of a higher depth quantum circuit.
-We derive the one-sided implementation from the `two-sided' implementation [copied in Fig.~\ref{fig:one-sided} from Fig.~\ref{fig: 1}(a)] by sliding all operations from the left side of the thermofield double state to the right side, using Eq.~(\ref{eq: O slide}).
-The one-sided implementation then proceeds as follows.
+Before proceeding to the experimental blueprints, we first introduce a simpler implementation of the teleportation protocol that works at infinite temperature (Fig.~\ref{fig:one-sided}).
+The outcome of this protocol is equivalent to that of the two-sided protocol (up to experimental errors), yet it eliminates the need to prepare EPR pairs and requires half as many degrees of freedom.
+The cost of this simplification is two-fold: ($i$) it is restricted to simulating an infinite temperature TFD state, and ($ii$) it requires a higher depth quantum circuit.

-The initial state of the circuit corresponds to the top left of the two-sided implementation.
-Namely, we initialize the $K$ `measured' qubits of subsystem C in a definite outcome state, $\ket {o_1 \cdots o_K}$.
+We derive the one-sided implementation from the `two-sided' implementation [copied in Fig.~\ref{fig:one-sided} from Fig.~\ref{fig: 1}(a)] by sliding all operations from the left side of the many-body EPR pairs to the right side, using Eq.~(\ref{eq: O slide}).
+The initial state of the one-sided circuit thus corresponds to the top left of the two-sided implementation.
+Namely, we initialize the $K$ `measured' qubits of subsystem C in a definite outcome state, $\ket {o_1 \cdots o_K}$ (purple).
 These states should be drawn from the distribution of measurement outcomes, but when teleporting an EPR pair at infinite temperature they will be uniformly distributed.
-For the $N-K$ unmeasured qubits, we use the resolution of the identity $\mathbbm{1} \propto \sum_{s} \ket s \bra s$ to replace the unterminated legs with an initial product state in the computational basis, $\ket {o_{K+1} \cdots o_N}$.
-At the end of the computation, one should average over all $2^{N-K}$ states.
-Finally, we include one additional ancillary qubit for each qubit to be teleported, whose initial state is sampled over a complete basis $\ket{\phi}$ for subsystem A. Similar to the unmeasured qubits, this corresponds to the unterminated leg of the thermofield double state when we insert the teleported qubit $\ket{\psi}$ in the two-sided implementation.
+For the $N-K$ `unmeasured' qubits, we use the resolution of the identity $\mathbbm{1} \propto \sum_{s} \ket s \bra s$ to replace the unterminated legs with an initial product state in the computational basis, $\ket {o_{K+1} \cdots o_N}$ (gray).
+This state should be sampled from shot-to-shot over all $2^{N-K}$ basis states, in effect preparing a maximally mixed state on these qubits.
+Finally, we include one ancillary qubit for each qubit to be teleported, whose initial state is sampled over a complete basis $\ket{\phi}$ for the teleported subsystem (i.e. subsystem A in Section~\ref{intro diagrams}).
+Similar to the unmeasured qubits, this corresponds to the unterminated leg of the thermofield double state when we insert the teleported qubit $\ket{\psi}$ in the two-sided implementation.